Exclusive: Japan in driver's seat for Indian bullet train deals

 Modi faces a general election in 2019 and is under pressure to provide more jobs to millions of unemployed in India.
 Critics also say the bullet train is wasteful and that the money could be better used elsewhere.

-“The Japanese have reservations on certain issues because they have a concern that there is a difference in the culture and systems of Japan from the culture and systems in India,” said Achal Khare, the managing director of National High Speed Rail Corp Ltd (NHSRCL), the agency tasked to execute the bullet train project.
+“The Japanese have reservations on certain issues because they have a concern that there is a difference in the culture and systems of Japan from the culture and systems in India,” said Achal Khare, the managing director of NHSRCL.

 “The work culture is very different,” he told Reuters.